The story and research behind Global Grand Central.

 Reporting systems are dead – long live reporting!

-Global Grand Central is a unique platform for social, cultural and artistic activists to share activities and learnings with local and global peers.
-We pool resources to co-create an open and accountable reporting system and archive aimed to improve practice, make better research, and create smarter policies.
+Global Grand Central is a unique platform for learning and exchange amongst social, cultural and artistic activists.
+We pool resources to co-create an open and accountable reporting system aimed to improve practice, make better research, and create smarter policies.
 The platform is a constant work in progress.

 In local communities all around the world, activists in the form of artists, culture institutions, libraries, social organizers, community leaders, sports clubs and educators develop activities to make people understand and respect each other.
 Through inclusive projects we engage with communities and perform a delicate art built on empathy, creativity, and experience.
 These initiatives are fundamental to local and global societies and form the basis of human rights, social justice, and peace.